TraceyCanter/ics_tals/Server/README.md

 ?
 Specify the directory containing the pm2 version to be used by the service C:\Users\C0690529\AppData\Roaming\npm\node_modules\pm2\index.js

+## Deploy the service
+Create a new web app: ics-email-server

 ## View emails in browser